Corporate Governance

 The Isle of Wight College of Further Education is an independent Corporation with exempt charity status formed under the Further and Higher Education Act 1992.

 The College’s board of governors (“The Corporation”) has legal responsibility for the College.
-It comprises up to 19 members, including two members of staff and two students.
+It comprises up to 19 members, including two members of staff and three students.
 The Principal is the sole executive member and she is responsible for operational management of the College.
-The full Corporation meets monthly and further work is done via four committees.
+The full Corporation meets five times a year and further work is done via four committees.

 Main tasks of the corporation